necpfzlakay/VQA_App/README.md

 # VQA_App
- Visual Question Answering As Microservices Mobile Application
+ Visual Question Answering as Microservices Mobile Application

-## How To Run Expo Applicaton
+## How to Run Expo Applicaton

 Follow the steps given below expo link (for the shortest way)
 ```